 The nature of the operations of the Company's hotels exposes those hotels, the Company and the Operating Partnership to the risk of claims and litigation in the normal course of their business.
-IHM is currently a defendant in a class action lawsuit pending in the Santa Clara County Superior Court.
-The class action lawsuit was filed on October 21, 2016 under the title Ruffy, et al, v.
-Island Hospitality Management, LLC, et al. Case No. 16-CV-301473.
-The class action relates to hotels operated by IHM in the state of California and owned by affiliates of the Company and the NewINK JV, and/or certain third parties.
+IHM is currently a defendant in several class action lawsuits pending in the state of California.

+The first class action lawsuit was filed in the Santa Clara County Superior Court on October 21, 2016 under the title Ruffy, et al, v.
+Island Hospitality Management, LLC, et al. Case No. 16-CV-301473 ("Ruffy") and the second class action lawsuit was filed on March 21, 2018 under the title Doonan, et al, v.
+Island Hospitality Management, LLC, et al. Case No 18-CV-325187 ("Doonan").
+The class actions relate to hotels operated by IHM in the state of California and owned by affiliates of the Company and the NewINK JV, and/or certain third parties.
 The complaint alleges various wage and hour law violations based on alleged misclassification of certain hotel managerial staff and violation of certain California statutes regarding incorrect information contained on employee paystubs.
 The plaintiffs seek injunctive relief, money damages, penalties, and interest.
-None of the potential classes has been certified and we are defending our case vigorously.
-As of December 31, 2017, included in accounts payable and expenses is \$0.2 million which represents an estimate of the Company's exposure to the litigation and is also its estimated maximum possible loss that the Company may incur.
+A settlement agreement has been negotiated and approved by the applicable courts for Ruffy and Doonan.
+As of December 31, 2019, included in accounts payable and accrued expenses is \$0.1 million which represents an estimate of the Company's total exposure to the Ruffy and Doonan litigations based on standard indemnification obligations under hotel management agreements with IHM.